Keksuccino/FancyMenu/.github/ISSUE_TEMPLATE/bug_report.md

 **Game Log**
 Please always include your `.minecraft/logs/latest.log` file **right after the issue happened**.
 Please don't send the whole log as plain text here.
-Upload the file to https/gist.github.com and send the link.
+Upload the file to https://gist.github.com and send the link.
+DON'T SEND LOG SNIPPETS OR CRASH LOGS, PLEASE SEND THE WHOLE LATEST.LOG FILE!

 **Screenshots**
 If screenshots would help to explain the issue, please include these.